Stephanie Pun, MD

 Bio

-Dr. Stephanie Pun is the Director of the Hip Preservation Program at Stanford Children's Health and specializes in the treatment of complex hip disorders with both open and arthroscopic surgical options for children and young adults.
-Her areas of expertise are adult hip dysplasia, infantile developmental dysplasia of the hip (DDH), femoroacetabular impingement (FAI), acetabular labral tears, hip sports injuries, and childhood hip diseases such as SCFE and Perthes.
+Dr. Stephanie Pun is the Director of the Hip Preservation Program at Stanford Children's Health and Clinical Associate Professor of Orthopaedic Surgery at Stanford School of Medicine.
+She specializes in both open and arthroscopic treatment of complex hip disorders for children and young adults.
+Her areas of expertise are adult hip dysplasia, infantile developmental dysplasia of the hip (DDH), femoroacetabular impingement (FAI), acetabular labral tears, hip sports injuries, and childhood hip diseases.

 After receiving her undergraduate degree from Stanford University and medical degree from UCSF School of Medicine, she then completed orthopaedic surgery residency at Stanford University and fellowship training in child & adult hip preservation surgery at Boston Children’s Hospital/Harvard Medical School.

 Dr. Pun has served as faculty and presented her research findings at both national and international orthopaedic courses and research symposiums.
-She is an active member of AAOS, POSNA, ISHA, and is a site director for multi-center research studies through the Academic Network of Conservational Hip Outcomes Research (ANCHOR), International Hip Dysplasia Registry (IHDR) and Slipped Longitudinal International Prospective Registry (SCFE/SLIP).
+She is an active member of the American Academy of Orthopaedic Surgeons (AAOS), Pediatric Orthopaedic Society of North America (POSNA), the Hip Preservation Society (ISHA), and is a site director for multi-center research studies through the Academic Network of Conservational Hip Outcomes Research (ANCHOR), Global Hip Dysplasia Registry (GHDR) and Slipped Longitudinal International Prospective Registry (SCFE/SLIP).

 Clinical Focus